Is Tenet too hard to understand?

 The Secrets of Tenet by James Mottram is the official behind the scenes book of the movie Tenet.
 This ‘making of’ coffee table book with forwards and backwards by John David Washington and Kenneth Branagh lays bare the creative process that went into this production.
 It also features never before seen photos, production art and storyboards.
 I have written a review for this book which you can read following this link.
 It is currently available for $43.99 as a hardcover from Amazon.

-This novelization written by Christopher Nolan is not yet available.
-When it does fans will handle on the exact steps the characters take through the story.
-This novelization is set for release on September 22nd.
+This screenplay is written by Christopher Nolan.
+At first I thought it was a novelization of the story.
 It is also known by the name Merry Go Round which is the working title for the movie.

 I hope you enjoyed this explanation of the movie.
 Over the coming weeks I will slowly expand its contend to also encompass some of the deeper themes.
 If you have comments or suggestion you can post them in the official movie discussion board.